Sample Itinerary · Chile and Argentina

 El Calafate, Argentina

 Cross into Argentina and transfer to El Calafate.
-Check into Los Notros, the most dramatically positioned hotel in Argentine Patagonia, where the full southern face of the Perito Moreno Glacier fills the window of every room.
+Check into Los Notros, where the full southern face of the Perito Moreno Glacier fills the window of every room.
 Three nights here means unhurried access to the glacier at different times of day.
 Walk the boardwalk balconies as walls of ice calve with a thunderous crack into the turquoise canal.
 Strap on crampons for a guided trek directly across the glacier's surface.
 On a quieter day, explore the estancia lifestyle and steppe wildlife on a 4x4 drive through the surrounding Patagonian countryside.

 Where to stay